DavidBert/N7-techno-IA/docs/dev.md

   parser = argparse.ArgumentParser()
 ```

-Then just add a new argument to the parser precising the argument's name, its type, and optinnaly a default value and an helping message.
+Then, just add a new argument to the parser precising the argument's name, its type, and optionaly a default value and an helping message.

 ```python
   parser.add_argument('--exp_name', type=str, default = 'MNIST', help='experiment name')
 ```

-Finaly, you can use the argument in the script by using an ``args`` variable.
+Finaly, you can use the arguments in the script by using an ``args`` variable.

 ```python
   args = parser.parse_args()